Past Group members

 Dr Salvatore Gambino

 Salvatore Gambino received his first degree (MSc degree) in "Electronic and Telecommunication Engineering" from the University of Palermo (Italy) in 2001.
 The following year he was an INFM fellow at ENEA Research Center (Rome), working on realisation and characterisation of organic LEDs.
 Then he moved to the University of Palermo where he started his PhD working on charge transport properties of organic semiconductors using time of flight techniques.
 During his PhD he joined the Organic Semiconductor Centre here in St Andrews to carry out his research in collaboration with Prof. Ifor Samuel.
 In 2006 he received his PhD from the University of Palermo.
 The same year he was appointed research fellow at the department of Electronic Engineering (University of Palermo) working on organic solar cells.
 In 2008 he rejoined the Organic Semiconductor Optoelectronics group in St Andrews working on realisation and characterisation of dendrimer based organic light emitting diodes.
-In 2012 Salvatore took up a new position at the The Italian Institute of Technology.
+In 2012 Salvatore took up a new position as a Senior Postdoctoral Researcher the The Italian Institute of Technology, continuing to work with organic semiconductors.

 Dr Georgios Tsiminis